Tyro-Inc/Tyro-Engine/Doc.md

   - height  - Height of the object
   - color - Color of the object
 - Methods
-  - move_x - Move the x position of the object
+  - moveX - Move the x position of the object
-  - move_y - Move the y position of the object
+  - moveY - Move the y position of the object
-  - change_Width - Change width of the object
+  - changeWidth - Change width of the object
-  - change_Height - Change height of the object
+  - changeHeight - Change height of the object
-  - change_Scale - Change scale of the object
+  - changeScale - Change scale of the object
-  - change_Color- Change color of the object
+  - changeColor- Change color of the object
   - goto - Go to `x, y` position

 ### Line